bhumika-1124/tink-her-hack-3-temp/README.md

 MediJeevan is a website which provides the details of the medical services available in a certain radius from the locality

 ### The Problem statement
-Solvest the need of medical services in the case of an emergency
+Solves the need of medical services in the case of an emergency

 ### The Solution
-By using VS ofc!, we used html and css scrpts to write the code and implement it.
+By using VS ofc!, we used html and css scripts to write the code and implement it.

 ## Technical Details
 ### Technologies/Components Used